Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (a ruby worth at least 999 gp)
 **Duration:** Concentration, up to 1 hour

 Uttering a dark incantation, you summon a devil from the Nine Hells.
 You choose the devil's type, which must be one of challenge rating 6 or lower, such as a **barbed devil** or a **bearded devil**.
 The devil appears in an unoccupied space that you can see within range.
-The devil disappears when it drops to 0 hit points or when the spell ends.
+The devil disappears when it drops to 0 Hit Points or when the spell ends.

 The devil is unfriendly toward you and your companions.
 Roll initiative for the devil, which has its own turns.
 It is under the Dungeon Master's control and acts according to its nature on each of its turns, which might result in its attacking you if it thinks it can prevail, or trying to tempt you to undertake an evil act in exchange for limited service.
 The DM has the creature's statistics.